 Frequently Asked Questions

-Which are common API metrics?
+Q. What are common API metrics?

 Request Per Minute (RPM), Average and Maximum Latency, Errors Per Minute, API usage growth, Uptime, CPU and Memory usage, Unique API Consumers, Top Customers by API usage, and API retention.

-What are KPIs for APIs?
+Q. What are the KPIs for APIs?

 Setting and tracking KPIs gives IT executives, developers, and program managers a standardized point of reference for your APIs’ performance.

-How do you measure the success of an API?
+Q. How do you measure the success of an API?

 You can measure the success of API by monitoring the traffic it generates and amount of apps and developers who use it.
-Furthermore, monitoring the quality of service and the revenue generated by third-party services that use the API can help to measure the success.
+Furthermore, monitoring the quality of service and the revenue generated by third-party services that use the API can help to measure success.

-What is SLA for API?
+Q. What is the SLA for API?

-A service-level agreement (SLA) outlines the products or services to supply and the metrics by which the process’ efficacy is reviewed and approved.
+A Service-Level Agreement (SLA) outlines the products or services to supply and the metrics by which the process’ efficacy is reviewed and approved.
 This establishes expectations between the service provider and the client.

-How do I monitor API services?
+Q. How do I monitor API services?

 You can use pre-made API monitoring tools, which increases the security of your system.